jcodybaker/snip/README.md

 * TLS test - There are currently no unit tests written for verifying our parsing of SNI.
 Goal is to build a set samples of common TLS implementations, as well as verify edge/security cases work as expected.
 * Ability to configure default routes
-* Windows support - TLS SNIp uses libevent to smooth over lots of network api differences between BSD, Linux, and Windows, so it may "Just Work".
+* Windows support - TLS SNIp uses libevent to smooth over lots of network API differences between BSD, Linux, and Windows, so it may "Just Work".
 Needs to be verified.
 Likely problems in threading, and privilege drop.
 * International URLs
 * DNS caching - On some platforms the DNS resolver used may issue DNS requests for each connection instead of internally